 - RT-N12E: This model is totally different from RT-N12 (without E).
 It does not use Broadcom chipset and therefore cannot run Tomato firmware.
 You’re screwed.

-- RT-N12 H/W version 1: BCM4716 @ 300MHz, 4MB Flash, 32MB RAM.
+- RT-N12 H/W version 1: BCM4716 @ 300MHz, 4MB Flash (too small for recent firmware), 32MB RAM.
 Recommended to use RT driver versions of Tomato, although RT-N driver should also work.
 Beware there are reports of instability with this router.

 - RT-N12 H/W version C1: Same as RT-N12 B1 but with a “Black Diamond” appearance

 - RT-N12 H/W version D1: (To be confirmed) BCM53572.
-This is functionally the same as C1 but equipped with built-in signal amplifier.
-There are forum reports indicating success of flashing Tomato firmware on this router.
+This is functionally the same as C1 but equipped with a built-in signal amplifier.
+Use RT-N

 - RT-N11: This model does not use Broadcom chipset and therefore cannot run Tomato firmware